izibrizi798/testPostAPI/README.md

 # Express JSON State API
+# This API built specially for mine dicord bot.
+For interacting outside of discord from a bot.

 A lightweight RESTful API built with **Node.js + Express** that allows setting and retrieving simple in-memory state values.
 Ideal for prototyping, bot management, control panels, or temporary key-value storage.